trueos/trueos-docs/trueos-handbook/install.rst

 * **back:** Select this option to return to the menu shown in :ref:`Review Installation Options <text9>`.

-.. index:: installation, advanced, text, sysutils
+.. index:: using system utilities menu
 .. _Using the System Utilities Menu:

 Using the System Utilities Menu